25 February 2021, Hyatt Regency in Sydney

 WHERE: COVID Safe and fully compliant at Sydney’s Hyatt Regency.

-WHO: 130 top CIOs and IT leaders from Australian Enterprise & Govt Organisations
+WHO: 130 top CIOs and IT leaders from NSW enterprise and government organisations.

 WHAT: A day of private peer networking, fact-based insights, structured collaboration, subject matter expertise and practical outcomes to build digital resilience and enable organisational agility.